- Kurashiki

 Kurashiki Bikan Historical Quarter

-The first stop on this tour was the Kurashiki Bikan District.
 The term ‘Bikan’ refers to a magnificent view or a pleasant landscape.
 This aesthetic has been preserved through a townscape conservation campaign in which the local authorities and residents have worked together.

 The banks of the Kurashiki River flourished as a rice trading hub, and the area is popular with French visitors due to its rows of mansions and storehouses belonging to wealthy merchants.